Stewartstown, County Tyrone: 20th century

+The village was administered by Tyrone County Council from 1899 until the abolition of county councils in Northern Ireland in 1973.
+It has been within the district of Mid-Ulster since 2011.

 Places of interest

-Outside the town are the remains of Roughan Castle.
+Outside the village are the remains of Roughan Castle.
 It is a small square structure, 3 storeys high encompassing a central tower, flanked by thick rounded towers at each corner which convert to square rooms in the upper floors.
 An underground passage ran below the castle and the ground floor of each of the towers have several gun loops.